Italian baby names inspired by the Medici family mix history and romance.

-With the arrival of Snooki’s little Lorenzo, my mind has been wandering to Renaissance Italy and to the Medici dynasty.
 The Medicis ruled Florence.
-Their members were dukes and popes, bankers to all of Europe.
-Medici daughters married into ruling families across Europe, and Powerful doesn’t quite begin to describe them.
-Without their patronage, it is possible that some of the greatest works of Michelangelo and DaVinci might never have been created.
+Family members were dukes and popes, bankers to all of Europe.
+Medici daughters married into ruling families across Europe.
+Powerful doesn’t begin to describe them.
+Their patronage supported some of the greatest works of Michelangelo and DaVinci.

-One note: some of these names come from those related to the Medicis by marriage, including fathers- and mothers-in-law, and middle names are included, too.
-This means that a search for, say, Piccarda Medici might come up empty, because she’s a member of the Orsini or Sforza families, or even a foreign aristocracy.
+Some of these Medici family names come from those related by marriage, including fathers- and mothers-in-law.
+Middle names are included, too.
+This means that a search for, say, Piccarda Medici might come up empty, because she’s a member of the Orsini or Sforza families, or even foreign aristocracy.
 The Medicis were big on recycling names, though, so it isn’t unusual to see a name pop up in the next generation.

 Masculine Medici Monikers